JamesHedges/PythonChallenge/Challenge2/README.md

 1. if, for, while
 1. Try/Except
 1. Functions with parameters and return values
+    * Create a function that will print a list with each element on a separate line
     * Create a function that will divide two numbers
         - Accepts two numbers as parameter, the numerator and denominator
         - Returns the result